Electrostatics/electrostatics.github.io/docs/apbs-faq.md

-<a href="javascript:ReverseDisplay('How do I run my calculations on someone else’s computer?')">How do I run my calculations on someone else’s computer?</a>
+<a id="calculation someone computer" href="javascript:ReverseDisplay('How do I run my calculations on someone else’s computer?')">How do I run my calculations on someone else’s computer?</a>

 <div id="How do I run my calculations on someone else’s computer?" style="display:none;">